mdiloreto/translate-blog-html-and-post-to-medium/README.md

 - Converts the translated content into Markdown format.
 - Publishes the translated post to Medium as a draft.

+## Things that will get improved soon:

+- Links detection and convertion.
+- User interface
+- Free translation platform alternative to Azure AI

 ## Prerequisites
 - Python 3.x
 - Azure AI Translation API key